rails/rails/guides/source/action_text_overview.md

 <span><%= image_tag user.avatar %> <%= user.name %></span>
 ```

-### Rendering a partial for an unresolved instance or missing action-text-attachment
+### Rendering a Partial for an Unresolved Instance or Missing action-text-attachment

 If Action Text is unable to resolve the User instance (for example, if the record has been deleted), then a default fallback partial will be rendered.